Brokerage Account Takeover Fraud Lawyer

 Can I sue my broker if my account was hacked?

 While most brokerage agreements require disputes to be resolved through FINRA arbitration rather than court, you may have a valid claim against your broker-dealer if their negligence or security failures enabled the account takeover.
-Broker-dealers have legal obligations under FINRA rules and SEC regulations to protect customer accounts and maintain adequate supervisory systems.
+Broker-dealers have legal obligations under FINRA Rule 3110, FINRA Rule 2010, and Regulation S-P to protect customer accounts and maintain adequate supervisory systems.
 If they failed to meet these obligations, they can be held liable for your losses.

 What if my broker says the hack was my fault?